Basic Coffee Brewing Knowledge

 You have to know how you like the solid or aromatic flavor.
 Choose the type of coffee that gives you the desired flavor.
 The items above I write are the basis for you to choose the kind of coffee when buying.
 Should buy coffee with clear information on the origin, preliminary processing, roasting level, and suitable preparation method.

 The blender is the key to extracting flavors.
 You have to know whether your need is for manual brewing or machine mixing, electric or manual grinding, conical burr, or flat burr.
-The larger the blade diameter, the better; of course, the more expensive it is.
+The larger the blade diameter, the better; the more expensive it is.

 The blade is very durable; the edge price is often higher than the flat burr.